 2. One of you may feel stuck

-In the middle of it all, someone might feel like they’re now stuck in this dynamic, and that can get very suffocating.
-As a result, they’re now looking to slow down when you move too fast.
+They are just too shy to admit they want different things.
+In the middle of it all, one of you might feel like you’re trapped in a full-blown committed relationship; you didn’t sign up for this long road trip.
+And that can get very suffocating.
+As a result, you’re now feeling pressured and looking to slow down when you move too fast.

 3. When one of you is doubtful about the relationship

 A relationship that started too fast may not have given you enough space and time to notice any red flags, or to check your compatibility quotient with your new partner.
 Slowly, as the initial euphoria fades, the thought of “Are they the right partner for me?” creeps in between you two.
 There’s a chance when you are rushing a relationship, love slows down.